Allas Sak

 Allas Sak is the seventh album by the Swedish psychedelic rock group Dungen.
-The title loosely translates into English as "everyone's thing" or maybe "anyone's thing".
+The title loosely translates into English as "everyone's thing" or "anyone's thing".

 It was released as a CD and vinyl on 25 September 2015 through the Norwegian label Smalltown Supersound.
 The album was released in the US through Mexican Summer with a limited 1500-copy first pressing on red vinyl.